makersacademy/airport_challenge/README.md

 ==========
 1. Open a terminal and run `irb` or `pry` (I prefer to use Pry)
 2. Require `./lib/airport`
+3. Play!

-3. Create an airport and some planes
+Create an airport and some planes:
 ```
  🐢 : require './lib/airport'
 => true